aroberge/friendly-traceback-docs/docs/html/_sources/repl.rst.txt

     used a fancy unicode quotation mark instead of a normal single or double quote for a string.
 This can happen if you copy-pasted code.

+More generally, ``why()`` attempts to find the exact cause of an exception and suggest some ways to fix the code.

 where()
 -------